 Bio

-Influenced by the classical and popular music he grew up with in Brazil and the jazz he embraced in the U.S., saxophonist and composer Michel Nirenberg is sharing a wealth of Brazilian music styles with audiences around the world.
+Influenced by the classical and popular music he grew up with in Brazil and the jazz he embraced in the United States, saxophonist and composer Michel Nirenberg presents a wealth of styles, rooted in Brazilian music, to audiences around the world.

 "In terms of style, substance, and execution, Nirenbergs ranks high.
 This is some brilliant Brazilian jazz."